-The Housing and Essential Needs program provides housing assistance and essential housing needs to individuals who have been referred to the program by the Department of Social and Health Services (DSHS).
-This program is available in Spokane and Spokane Valley.
+The Housing and Essential Needs (HEN) program provides housing assistance and essential housing needs to individuals who have been referred to the program by the Department of Social and Health Services (DSHS).
+This program is available in Spokane County.

 Individuals who apply to DSHS for assistance due to a short-term disability may be eligible for the Housing and Essential Needs program.

 Eligible persons who are homeless or, in some cases, at risk of becoming homeless may receive housing assistance in the form of rental subsidies, housing deposits, and application fees, as well as assistance with utility payments if program staff determine such assistance is needed.

 Eligible individuals may also receive essential household needs such as cleaning supplies, hygiene products, and other household items and transportation assistance in the form of bus passes or gasoline vouchers.